The Best Low Carb Diet for Thyroid Patients: A Complete Guide

 6. Add avocados and olives to your dishes.

-The take-away point here is that certain carbohydrates (made up of many sugar molecules) are broken down into sugar at slower or faster RATES depending on several factors.
-When you slow down the rate at which they are broken down you slow down the rate they are absorbed.
+The takeaway point here is that certain carbohydrates (made up of many sugar molecules) are broken down into sugar at slower or faster RATES depending on several factors.
+When you slow down the rate at which they are broken down, you slow down the rate at which they are absorbed.
 This is important because the absorption rate is what determines the amount of insulin that is released.

 Slow absorption = slower insulin response = no weight gain